Branco Mykonos – Luxury, boutique hotel with a gourmet restaurant, beach club, and pool right on the sands of Platis Gialos beach.

 - Fitness Center: The hotel features a small but well-equipped indoor gym, plus group or private yoga, exercise, mindfulness, and meditation sessions on the beach.

-- For Disabled Guests: The hotel is built over two floors with no elevator.
+- For Disabled Guests: The hotel is built over 2 floors with no elevator.
 All of the hotel facilities (restaurant, lobby, shop, pool) are on the ground floor.
 There is a wooden boardwalk connecting the hotel to the beach beds and bar.
 Getting around should be doable for most guests with limited mobility if staying on the ground floor.
 However, wheelchair users should be advised that entry-level rooms are on the small side and there are no roll-in showers.

 - For Families: Branco is open to guests of all ages, and babysitting can be arranged on request.
 But the hotel is designed for couples and has a party vibe, so it is not the best option for families traveling with young kids.
 Families with teens will do well here but will need to book at least 2 rooms.